metafloor/bwip-js/README.md

 bwip-js is a translation to native JavaScript of the amazing code provided in [Barcode Writer in Pure PostScript](https://github.com/bwipp/postscriptbarcode).
 The translated code can run on any browser that natively supports the HTML canvas element or any JavaScript-based server framework that can implement a minimal bitmap graphics interface.

-* Current bwipjs version is 0.10.4
+* Current bwipjs version is 0.10.5
 * Current BWIPP version is 2015-03-24.

+>
+> 6-April-2015: The Node.js module is compatible with versions 0.10 and 0.12.
+>

 bwip-js links: